The flamboyant display of Caesalpinia pulcherrima (Dwarf Poinciana)

 Soil: Well-drained alkaline to acidic soil, but adaptable to any kind of soil, even sandy and loamy.

 Others: Prune the bush regularly after flowering to avoid becoming messy or appearing unkempt and straggly.
 It tolerates hard pruning, so do the needful to shape as a tree or a shrubby bush.
-A pruning guide here, especially for sub-tropical gardeners.
 Feed with a liquid fertilizer monthly.
 No serious pests or diseases.

 • Propagation: From seeds which germinates easily though faster if scarified and soaked in hot water.
 Alternatively, allow it to self-sow seedlings on the ground from fallen seeds.
 Can be propagated from cuttings too.